Skip to main content

 Desktop Apps

 My go-to browser is Firefox these days.
-I quite like being the only person on a team with a different browser, good for catching obscure bugs before they go live.
+I quite like being the only person on a team with a different browser.
+Good for catching obscure bugs before/as/after they go live.

 For design stuff, I'm now fully onboard the Figma train.
-It's great, and I hope Adobe doesn't ruin it.
+It's great, and I hope Adobe they don't ruin it.

 Hardware

 I have a 14 Inch Macbook Pro (2021).
 Having had an M2 Air for a short time for work, I don't think I'd buy a Pro model again.
-These chips are insane, and the fans are never turned on.
+These M series chips are insane, and I don't think I've heard the fans once.

 For input, I'm using the combo of a Logitech MX Master 3 mouse and Logitech MX Keys.
 I spent years on the Apple Magic Keyboard & Mouse, but I find my wrists less painful after a few days of hard work with these, which I attribute mostly to the mouse.